navbuilder/autobuilder/README.md

 Auto Gitian builder for NavCoin

 ## autobuild.sh
-This is the main script which must be run in background
+This is the main script which must be run in background. `ACCESS_TOKEN` needs to be set to a valid GitHub access token.

 ## build.sh
-Bash script which takes three arguments (repo, branch and pr-id) and starts a build.
+Bash script which takes three arguments (repo, branch and pr-id) and starts a build. `MEMORY` and `JOBS` should be set to valid values depending on the system specs.

 Assumes:
 - Docker and jq installed in the system